For Emily Harman, attitudes to disability and the language sometimes used can be very frustrating.

 Language and disability

 Emily’s tips for having a conversation with a person living with disability

 - Don’t assume anything – such as being less capable, even though a person living with disability may present differently.

-- Don’t make the disability the first question you ask or the first comment you make – I want to be seen as me, a 22-year-old that likes to go out and have a drink.
+- Don’t make the disability the first question you ask or the first comment you make – I want to be seen as me, a young person that likes to go out and have a drink.
 I’m normally the one to address my disability, then it’s done and we can get on with it.

 - Think before you speak!